 Introducing New Compostable Home Essentials

-Here at the Clean Crate we are committed to being apart of the solution to climate change, we include compostable products and items in our Clean Crate Subscription Boxes and in our Add-on Market .
+Here at the Clean Crate we are committed to being apart of the solution to climate change, we include compostable products and items in our Clean Crate Subscription Boxes..
 Not sure if one of our products is compostable?
 Click the "Why you'll love it" tab on product pages where we list all the awesome eco characteristics of the products we carry.